- Face ID allows for two appearances: the primary appearance and an alternate appearance, with biometric data saved only on the iPhone.

 - Confirm with “OK” and that’s it.

-If the person you're enrolling has any physical limitations or difficulty performing the full head movement, tap "Accessibility Options" during the process to make capturing easier.
-And if you are blind, there is an option to disable “Require Attention for Face ID” (in Settings > Accessibility) so that you don't need to keep your eyes open..
+If the person being registered has a physical limitation or difficulty performing the full head movement, tap "Accessibility Options" during the process to facilitate the capture.
+And if the person is blind, there is an option to disable "Require Attention for Face ID" (in Settings > Accessibility) so that they don't need to keep their eyes open.

-Important: With Face ID, you can only have two active appearances in total (your primary appearance and an alternate appearance).
-It is not possible to add a third face, unlike Touch ID, which does allow multiple fingerprints.
-And, if you're wondering, registering the same face twice doesn't provide any additional security, like the old advice of "add your fingerprint multiple times."
-With Face ID, you don't need to duplicate your own face because the system is already accurate enough..
+Important: With Face ID, you can only have two active appearances at a time (your primary appearance and an alternate one).
+It's not possible to add a third face , unlike Touch ID, which allows multiple fingerprints.
+And, if you're wondering, registering the same face twice doesn't provide any additional security, contrary to the old advice to "add your fingerprint multiple times."
+With Face ID, there's no need to duplicate your own face because the system is already sufficiently accurate.

-What if you want to change one of the appearances?
-There's a clear limitation here: you can't delete just one face.
-To start over you'll need to tap "Reset Face ID" and re-register both appearances from scratch..
+What if you want to change one of your appearances?
+Here's a clear limitation: you can't delete just one face.
+To start over, you'll have to tap "Reset Face ID" and register both appearances again from scratch.

 Face ID with a mask: how it works and how to activate it

-On iPhone 12 and later, you can use Face ID while wearing a mask, which analyzes unique features around your eyes to verify your identity.
-This mode coexists with the rest of the Face ID options and you can activate or deactivate it whenever you want..
+On iPhone 12 and later, there's an option to use Face ID with a mask, which analyzes unique features around your eyes to verify your identity.
+This feature works alongside the other Face ID options, and you can turn it on or off whenever you want.

-To manage it, go to Settings > Face ID & Passcode and you will find several relevant actions:
+To manage this, go to Settings > Face ID & Passcode and you'll find several relevant actions :

 - Activate “Face ID with mask” and follow the instructions on the screen.